-The Washington Anchor Replacement Project works to replace aging and unsafe climbing hardware at cliffs, crags, and mountains across Washington State.
-We follow nationally recognized best practices and local land management regulations to restore climbs to the safety level experienced by the first ascent team on routes of all types and difficulty levels.
+The Washington Anchor Replacement Project works to provide activists with the proper materials to replace aging and unsafe climbing hardware at cliffs, crags, and mountains across Washington State.
+We follow nationally recognized best practices in vetting candidates who apply for hardware grants and require demonstrated support from the community and relevant land managers.

 Many anchors on climbing routes in Washington State were placed over thirty years ago.
 A great number of these anchors have reached the end of their usable lifespan—after degrading from rust, use, and the elements.
-It is the goal of the Washington Anchor Replacement Project (WARP) to replace this dangerous hardware with long lasting stainless steel anchors.
+It is the goal of the Washington Anchor Replacement Project (WARP) to supply the gear necessary to replace this dangerous hardware with long lasting stainless steel anchors.
 For more information, please visit our Education page.

 Climbing is inherently dangerous.
 You may be seriously injured or die.
 Obtain professional instruction before entering into the sport.
 Use fixed anchors, bolts, pitons, webbing, and other protection at your own risk.
 Please become knowledgeable about the risks involved and be willing to assume personal responsibility for your actions.
 You should not depend on any information gleaned from this website for your personal safety; your safety depends on your own good judgment, based on experience and a realistic assessment of your ability.
 There are no warranties, expressed or implied, that this website is accurate or reliable.
 Your use of this site indicates your assumption of the risk that this website may contain errors and is an acknowledgement of your own sole responsibility.